yannickl88/blog-articles/drafts/bitwise-flags.md

-The naive way of storing this (in a database) is to create for each option a field and storing a `0` when it is `false` and `1` when it was `true`.
+The naive way of storing many boolean options (in a database) is to create for each option a field and storing a `0` when it is `false` and `1` when it is `true`.
 Consider the following example, something some of you might have written in some variant.

 ```php
 <?php